Your wellbeing and COVID-19

 Please note - if you are required to isolate because of foreign travel, because a member of your household has tested positive for COVID-19 or because you have had close contact with a positive case identified through Track and Trace activity, you are still required to self-isolate for the full period even if you take a test and the results are negative.
 This is because the virus can take a number of days to develop.

 - Order online and get your food delivered.
-The Reception in your hall of residence will let you know when items have arrived and one of our dedicated Fresher's Helpers in hall will deliver to your door between 7am and 11pm, 7 days a week.
+For thoise in University halls, Reception will let you know when items have arrived and one of our dedicated Fresher's Helpers in hall will deliver to your door between 7am and 11pm, 7 days a week.
 The Helpers can also take (stamped) post away for you.
 See more details on food ordering here.

 - If you are well enough, continue to work from home and attend classes online.
 Please contact your tutor if you need additional support